 November 11, 2019 Mercury Transits the Sun…

-Mercury and Venus transits over the Sun are similar to a Total Solar Eclipse in effect however, these transits when visible show only a tiny black dot of either Venus or Mars going over the face of the Sun.
-The cool thing is when we can witness these planets interacting directly with the Sun (the source of light and life for the Earth).
+Mercury and Venus transits over the Sun are similar to a Total Solar Eclipse in effect however, these transits when visible show only a tiny black dot of either Venus or Mercury going over the face of the Sun.
+The cool thing is getting to witness these planets interacting directly with the Sun (the source of light and life for the Earth).

 Mercury and the Mind